The ASL Honor Society is a program offered by American Sign Language Teacher Association (ASLTA), the national organization for ASL teachers.

 You will also receive an ASLHS pin to wear during the graduation ceremony.

-- If grade point average drops below 3.0 at the end of any semester, a member will automatically be placed on probationary status for one semester.
+- If a student's grade point average drops below 3.0 at the end of any semester, a member will automatically be placed on probationary status for one semester.

 - While on probation, a member will continue to have all rights and privileges of full membership.